DrehanM/PintOperatingSystem/doc/project3.md

 // Makes multiple calls to get_cached_sector to pull in indirect sectors block_sector_t byte_to_sector (const struct inode *inode, off_t pos);

-// Allocates another datablock to the file and adds to the indirect tree block_sector_t add_sector_to_file(struct inode *inode);
+// Allocates another datablock to the file and adds to the indirect tree.
+If allocation fails it return -1. block_sector_t add_sector_to_file(struct inode *inode);

-// If offset > inode->inode_disk.length, we allocate sectors of all zero to fill the gap between offset and the eof off_t inode_write_at (struct inode *inode, void *buffer_, off_t size, off_t offset);
+// If offset > inode->inode_disk.length, we allocate sectors of all zero to fill the gap between offset and the eof.
+// We will increase the lenght of the inode only after allocation for a new block succeds.
+If a call to add_sector_to_file fails we will not attempt to allocate any other sectors.
+This will leave the OS in a consistent state since the length of the inode is only increased after allocation succeeds. off_t inode_write_at (struct inode *inode, void *buffer_, off_t size, off_t offset);

 // Edit to not do anything if we try reading beyond the file